GokulanPK/EmotionSync/README.md

 ## INSTALLATION:

-1.Clone the repository:
+1.Clone the repository

-2.Navigate to the project directory:
+2.Navigate to the project directory

-3.Create and activate a virtual environment: python3 -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate
+3.Create and activate a virtual environment

+  python3 -m venv venv

+  source venv/bin/activate

 ## RUN THE APPLICATION:

 python app.py

 Open your browser and navigate to http://127.0.0.1:5000.

 ## USAGE:

 Launch the application by running the app.py script.

 Use the homepage (index.html) to upload emotion data.

 Access the results page (result.html) to view processed outputs and visualizations.